OjureFred/GitReposApp/README.md

 # GitReposApp

+GitReposApp angular Project was developed at Moringa school coding classes to further understanding of Angular.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+The appliation connects to Github and retrieves user information and repository information.
+It allows one to search for users and to also search for repositories

 ## Development server

+The following technology has been used to develop this application:

+1. Node JS ver 14.X
+2. Angular ver 9
+3. Bootstrap ver 4
+4. Fontawesome

-Run `ng serve` for a dev server.
+To improve on the application, clone to your local machine and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding